ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Initial playbook relative group_vars and host_vars
 --------------------------------------------------

-In Ansible versions prior to 2.4, the inventory system would maintain context of the initial playbook that was executed.
-This allowed successively included playbooks to inherit group_vars and host_vars placed relative to the toplevel playbook file.
+In Ansible versions prior to 2.4, the inventory system would maintain the context of the initial playbook that was executed.
+This allowed successively included playbooks to inherit group_vars and host_vars placed relative to the top level playbook file.

 Due to some behavioral inconsistencies, this functionality will not be included in the new inventory system starting with Ansible version 2.4.